veracode-github-app-org1/verademo-github-app-no-configurations/README.md

 `/blabbers` shows a list of all other usawefers and allows the current user to listen orawef ignore.

-`/profile` allows the current user to modify their profile.asdfawef
+`/profile` allows the awefcurrent user to modify their profile.asdfawef

 `/login` allows you to log in to your account